FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Evaluation Protocol

+\paragraph{Exploration Diversity.} Exploration Diversity quantifies the variance of proposals across iterations, revealing how exploration patterns influence research outcomes.
+Let $\bar{\mathbf{e}} = \frac{1}{n} \sum_{t=1}^{n} \mathbf{e}_t$ denote the centroid of all code embeddings, where $n$ is the number of iterations with valid code outputs.
+Exploration Diversity is computed as:

+GraphCodeBERT \cite{guo2020graphcodebert} leverages data-flow graphs and code structure rather than surface tokens alone, ensuring that code snippets with identical logic but different variable or function names receive high similarity scores.
+Such pairs are appropriately treated as low diversity.
+Greater dispersion indicates broader exploration of implementation strategies within a research run.

+Intuitively, higher exploration diversity reflects broader coverage of the hypothesis space, increasing the likelihood of discovering effective solutions.
+This perspective aligns with classical results in stochastic search and multi-armed bandits~\cite{lai1985asymptotically,bubeck2012regret}, as well as novelty search in evolutionary optimization~\cite{lehman2011abandoning,pugh2016quality}, where broader exploration improves the probability of finding high-reward regions.
+We verify this relationship empirically in Section~\ref{sec:experiments}.

-\item \textbf{Step Success Rate $S(\mathcal{M}, \mathbf{C_1})$:} Captures the reliability of all code modifications $\mathcal{M}$ on initial codebase $\mathbf{C_1}$.
-This reflects the agent's ability to produce syntactically correct, semantically coherent code that successfully completes experiment iterations without errors.
+\paragraph{Step Success Rate.} Step Success Rate captures the fraction of iterations that produce valid experimental results without errors, reflecting an agent's coding competence and ability to generate syntactically correct, semantically coherent code.
+It is defined as: